-- Program Manager: Must possess at least a bachelor's degree in a Human Service or related field, or a four (4) year degree in any other field with at least two (2) years' experience as a direct service professional in a juvenile serving agency.
-It is the responsibility of the Program Manager to: - Ensure the program meets all appropriate standards and licensing requirements; - b.
+- a.
+Ensure the program meets all appropriate standards and licensing requirements; - b.
 Ensure case oversight and supervision is provided to full-time staff, part-time staff, volunteers, interns, and contractor(s); - c.
-Maintain sufficient information to allow for the determination of program effectiveness: - d.
+Maintain sufficient information to allow for the determination of program effectiveness; - d.
 Cooperate with DPS Area Consultant, or designee, and JCPC during monitoring and evaluation activities; and - e.
 Complete all reporting requirements as established by DPS. - 2.
 Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 3.
 Volunteer Program Staff: All volunteers providing direct services must have at least one (1) year of experience working with at-risk youth.
 Programs may use professional or community volunteers to assist or augment services provided by paid staff.
-The program shall: - a.
-Develop a job description for all volunteer positions;
+The program shall:

+- a.
+Develop a job description for all volunteer positions; - b.
-- b.
 Ensure the sponsoring agency's volunteer application is on file such as the Program Volunteer Application Template (Form JCPC/EA 001) for each volunteer.
-Three (3) references must be provided, contacted, and documented on the completed form; - Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; and - d.
+Three (3) references must be provided, contacted, and documented on the completed form; - c.
+Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; and - d.
 Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
 Valid driver's license (a copy must be annually updated and on file); and - ii.
 Safe driving record. - 4.
 Volunteer Mentors: Volunteers providing direct service in mentoring programs must have at least one (1) year of experience working with youth and commit to a one (1) year involvement with the program.
 Final selection of Volunteer Mentors shall be determined only after successful completion of the six (6) hours of pre-service training facilitated by a mentoring staff member or qualified volunteer.
 Pre-service training must be documented by the program.
 Volunteer Mentors are required to complete a screening process prior to being matched with a juvenile.
 The screening process shall include, at a minimum: - a.
-Completion of a Program Volunteer Application (Form JCPC/EA 001) including three (3) references must be provided, contacted and documented for each volunteer: - b.
+Completion of a Program Volunteer Application (Form JCPC/EA 001) including three (3) references must be provided, contacted and documented for each volunteer; - b.
 Participation in a personal interview with the Program Manager or . appropriate staff member; and - c.
 Submitting documentation of a criminal background check, valid driver's license and safe driving record check. - 5.
 Supervision of Mentors and their Juvenile Match - a.
-The Program Manager or Volunteer Coordinator must contact (telephone, e-mail, or face-to-face); - Each individual mentor and each couple mentor once a week for the first six (6) weeks after they are matched, and a minimum of once a month thereafter for the remainder of the year's mentoring commitment; - ii.
-Each juvenile's parent(s)/legal guardian(s) within the first two (2) weeks after the match is made and every month thereafter; and - iii.
+The Program Manager or Volunteer Coordinator must contact (telephone, e-mail, or face-to-face); - i.
+Each individual mentor and each couple mentor once a week for the first six (6) weeks after they are matched, and a minimum of once a month thereafter for the remainder of the year's mentoring commitment; - ii.
+Each juvenile's parent(s)/legal guardian(s) within the first two (2) weeks after the match is made and every month thereafter; and

+- iii.
 All group mentors at least once a month. - b.
-All communication efforts must be clearly documented in juveniles' files.

-- 6. Mentor Retention: Support efforts and activities must be provided by the program to recognize, motivate, train and retain volunteers to include, at a minimum: - a.
+All communication efforts must be clearly documented in juveniles' files. - 6.
+Mentor Retention: Support efforts and activities must be provided by the program to recognize, motivate, train and retain volunteers to include, at a minimum: - a.
 At least two (2) group activities for the mentees (juveniles), and; - b.
 Two (2) in-service training sessions for the mentors.

-NOTE: A mentor recognition banquet can serve as an in-service training session.
+Note: A mentor recognition banquet can serve as an in-service training session.